 Butler Community College's Federal School Code is: 001906.

-Beginning with the 2012-2013 year, all students and parents of dependent students who indicate on the FAFSA application that they have already filed a federal tax return may be eligible to use the IRS Data Retrieval tool to complete the FAFSA.
+All students and parents of dependent students who indicate on the FAFSA application that they have already filed a federal tax return may be eligible to use the IRS Data Retrieval tool to complete the FAFSA.

 The DRT will allow the FAFSA on the Web applicants to request and retrieve their income and tax data directly from the IRS.